 Angeliki Lymberopoulou joined The Open University in April 2004 from the National Gallery in London, where she worked across the collections as a Dossiers Assistant.
 She has also taught Modern Greek language and culture at the Foreign & Commonwealth Office, and Byzantine art and architecture at the University of Birmingham.
-She is the Chair of the Publication Committee of the Society for the Promotion of Byzantine Studies (SPBS).
+She was the Chair of the Publication Committee of the Society for the Promotion of Byzantine Studies (SPBS) between 2018 and 2024.

-Her research focuses on all aspects of artistic production on Venetian Crete (1211-1669) within the social context of cross-cultural interaction between the Byzantine East and the (mainly Italian) West.
+Byzantine icons and iconography lie at the core of Angeliki's research interests.
+More specifically, her research focuses on all aspects of artistic production on Venetian Crete (1211-1669) within the social context of cross-cultural interaction between the Byzantine East and the (mainly Italian) West.
 While Byzantine art is associated predominantly with imperial and aristocratic commissions, Angeliki's research provides a 'voice' for the lower working classes, their representation in the Medieval and Renaissance markets, their religious concerns regarding the afterlife, and the engagement of their senses with the visuality of their commissions.
-She also examines late - Palaiologan - Byzantine art (1261-1453) produced in the major centres at Constantinople, Thessaloniki and Mystras during the last phase of the empire, and the Byzantine heritage of the Renaissance.

 Teaching contributions in art history modules (both in production and presentation) include: The Art History Residential School (AXR272); Art and Visual Culture (A226); Renaissance Art Reconsidered (AA315); and The MA in Art History (A843 & A844).